West Coast Railways Disability Policy

 Our carriages were built in the 1950s and 1960s and were not designed to accommodate wheelchairs and it is not possible to take a wheelchair into the seating area.
 Access to the seating areas and toilets is through narrow doorways.

-We will however, do our utmost to assist passengers whose mobility is impaired.
-Wherever possible.
+We will however, do our utmost to assist passengers whose mobility is impaired wherever possible.

-We will try to store portable wheelchairs.
+We will try to store fold up, portable wheelchairs.

-Whilst we cannot guarantee to provide physical assistance to help people get to their seats, our on board staff will if requested do their best to help in any way that they can.
+Whilst we cannot guarantee to provide physical assistance to help people get to their seats, our on board staff will, if requested, do their best to help in any way that they can.

 All of our trains do carry wheelchair ramps for use in an emergency, a ramp can also be requested when booking your seats over the telephone if required to aid a passenger to walk onto the train.

 Some of the platforms are much shorter than our trains which may necessitate walking through a number of carriages when boarding or alighting, in addition the platforms at some remote stations are rather low or accessible only by a footbridge.
-These points should be borne in mind for passengers who may have a mobility issue
+These points should be borne in mind for passengers who may have a mobility issue.

 The WCRC is committed to maintaining and where practicable, improving the accessibility for people with disabilities on the services we operate.